Domoel/GTS-Federator/README.md

 By leveraging RSS feeds from larger instances or specific hashtags, GTS-Federator acts as a lightweight alternative to traditional relays, giving you full control over what kind of content populates your federated timeline.

+🏛 Evolution & Credits

+GTS-Federator is a refined and modernized fork built upon the innovative concepts of the original Fediverse discovery tools.
+This project stands on the shoulders of:

+    @aliceif – The original creator of HolMirDas, who pioneered the concept of RSS-based federation.

+    Matthias – Whose fork introduced essential GoToSocial adaptations and performance improvements.

-This project is a refined and modernized fork of the original [HolMirDas](https://github.com/aliceif/HolMirDas) concepts, specifically optimized for Docker deployment, long-term stability, and GoToSocial's unique architecture.
+This version takes these foundations and optimizes them for modern production environments, focusing on native Docker integration, long-term stability, and GoToSocial's unique architectural requirements.

 ## 🛠 What this bot is for